zhovner88/sopreqresapi/README.md

 - **Handle token expiration or reuse**
   - Introduce UpdateAuthToken() method that updates Authentication token with valid, not expired token
   - Introduce method for checking for token expiration and refreshing it automatically (if 401 - refresh)

-## Notes

-All API requests require the `x-api-key` header with value `reqres-free-v1`.
-The framework automatically includes this header through the `BaseApiService` class.